 - implemented partnerships and projects that deliver significant impact

 - provide evidence of capability for securing external support and financing for future projects

 - built local capacity for identifying and formulating collaborative projects and scaling up existing successful sustainable urban development projects

-As of March 1 2017, this will be a core process of our Leading level cities.
+This is a core process of our Leading level cities.

 - a process and support for engagement across sectors to create collaborative opportunities with ‘non-traditional’ partners to address critical issues in innovative ways